cowlby/CowlbyDuoSecurityBundle/Resources/doc/index.md

 creating your own custom authentication listener and integrate Duo Security into it.
 See the `UsernamePasswordFormAuthenticationListener` class provided in the bundle for an example on how to accomplish this.

+You can customize the login screen by overriding the bundle's layout file.
+You can also provide your own login screen by creating a controller action and pointing the authentication listener to it.
+I'll try to develop a guide for this.

 A Configuration Reference will be provided shortly.